Measuring Diffusion over a Large Network: Abstract

 \section{Abstract}

-{ This paper introduces a measure of diffusion of binary outcomes over a large, sparse, causal graph over two periods.
-The measure captures the aggregated spillover effect of the outcomes in the first period on their neighboring outcomes in the second period.
-We associate the causal graph with a set of conditional independence restrictions, and relate diffusion to observed outcomes using a version of an unconfoundedness condition which permits covariates to be high dimensional.
-When the causal graph is known, we show that the measure of diffusion is identified as a spatio-temporal dependence measure of observed outcomes, and develop asymptotic inference for the measure.
-When this is not the case, but the spillover effect is nonnegative, the spatio-temporal dependence measure serves as a lower bound for the diffusion.
-Using this, we propose a confidence lower bound for diffusion and establish its asymptotic validity.
-Our Monte Carlo simulation studies demonstrate the finite sample stability of the inference across a wide range of network configurations.
-We apply the method to Indian village data to measure the diffusion of microfinancing decisions over social networks of households and find that the diffusion parameter is significantly different from zero at 1\% level.} \
+{ This paper introduces a measure of the diffusion of binary outcomes over a large, sparse network, when the diffusion is observed in two time periods.
+The measure captures the aggregated spillover effect of the state-switches in the initial period on their neighbors' outcomes in the second period.
+This paper introduces a causal network that captures the causal connections among the cross-sectional units over the two periods.
+It shows that when the researcher's observed network contains the causal network as a subgraph, the measure of diffusion is identified as a simple, spatio-temporal dependence measure of observed outcomes.
+When the observed network does not satisfy this condition, but the spillover effect is nonnegative, the spatio-temporal dependence measure serves as a lower bound for diffusion.
+Using this, a lower confidence bound for diffusion is proposed and its asymptotic validity is established.
+The Monte Carlo simulation studies demonstrate the finite sample stability of the inference across a range of network configurations.
+The paper applies the method to data on Indian villages to measure the diffusion of microfinancing decisions over households' social networks.}

 { \ }